Challenge – Commercial Concrete Foundation Repairs

-A commercial client approached Smartlift with a challenge- a foundation ground floor retail space was structurally sound but suffered cosmetic damage to the floor levels.
+A commercial client approached SmartLift with a challenge- a foundation ground floor retail space was structurally sound but suffered cosmetic damage to the floor levels.
 The floor was high in places and low in others.
 The unevenness made it a point of concern due to possible tripping points.
 This was not satisfactory , as the client takes safety and well-being of their retailers and customers very serious.
-An upgrade repair was required.
+An upgrade and commercial concrete foundation repairs were required.

 The time-frame to complete this repair was extremely narrow.
 The work had to start Dec 7, 2018 and be finished by the end of Jan 2019, and with the Christmas period being one of their busiest periods, this left approximately 32 days to level 1600m2 of concrete foundation.